Biodiversity Net Gain Guidance

 6.2 The Baseline for Assessing BNG

-The site is surveyed, mapped and divided into parcels of distinct habitat types present using either of the recognised ‘Phase 1’ or the new ‘UKHAB’ habitat classification systems.
+The site is surveyed, mapped and divided into parcels of distinct habitat types present using the ‘UKHAB’ habitat classification system.
 All surfaces present including built surfaces are included.
 The biodiversity ‘value’ of a habitat parcel is evaluated on the basis of its area in hectares and the relative quality of its habitat.
 Quality is determined by three components:

 - Distinctiveness: A score based on the type of habitat present.
 Habitats are assigned to ‘distinctiveness’ bands based on an assessment of their features including species richness, rarity (at local, regional, national and international level), and the degree to which a habitat supports species rarely found in other habitats.
 The distinctiveness band of each habitat is pre-assigned based on whether the habitat is of high (e.g. native broadleaf woodland) or low (e.g. improved/amenity grassland) value to wildlife.